wp-plugins/csv-2-post/readme.txt

 Thank you for considering CSV 2 POST.
 I import data to Wordpress for a living.
 If your stuck, if you need another solution or help with any existing data importer.
 Please visit forum.webtechglobal.co.uk for free help.

+== Request Pro Edition Demo ==

+A great way to try the pro edition of the CSV 2 POST plugin is to use a test/demo blog setup just for you.
+You can <a href="http://www.webtechglobal.co.uk/csv-2-post-demo/" title="CSV 2 POST Premium Software and Services Demo">request a pro demo</a> today for free.
+If you do decide to continue using the free edition, please consider a small donation to help support the plugins development and cover my time.

+== Version Numbers and Updating ==

+Explanation of versioning used by myself Ryan Bayne.
+The versioning scheme I use is called "Semantic Versioning 2.0.0" and more information about it can be found at http://semver.org/

+= Summary =

+These are the rules followed to increase the CSV 2 POST plugin version number.
+Given a version number MAJOR.MINOR.PATCH, increment the:

+MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.
+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+= When To Update =

+Update all plugins and themes...after you have made a copy of all your sites files and data.
+Files only or data only is not a suitable backup.
+I recommend running updates when you have a free hour ahead of you to reverse the changes should anything go wrong.
+This applies to all plugins and themes not just CSV 2 POST when updating on live blogs.